Temperature Play

 Settling into the mainstream lexicon

 By the 2010s, ice and wax play were routinely listed among recognized common kinks in mainstream lay guides (for example, Glamour's "A–Z of Kinks and Fetishes") reflecting its settled, beginner-friendly place in the vocabulary of consensual exploration.
-Its visibility tracks the broader cultural normalization of BDSM following events like the Fifty Shades phenomenon, which brought sensation-play concepts to a far wider audience.
+Its visibility tracks the broader cultural normalization of BDSM following the Fifty Shades phenomenon, which brought sensation-play concepts to a far wider audience.

 In practice